lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

-### TLS Raw Public Keys
+### Raw Public Keys {#rpkformat}

-This sections illustrates the format of (D)TLS P-256 (secp256r1) Raw Public Keys with and without point compression.
-Point compression in SubjectPublicKeyInfo is standardized in {{RFC5480}} and is therefore theoretically possible to use in PRKs and X.509 certificates used in DTLS but does not seems to be supported by any TLS implementations.
+This sections illustrates the format of P-256 (secp256r1) SubjectPublicKeyInfo {{RFC5480}} with and without point compression.
+Point compression in SubjectPublicKeyInfo is standardized in {{RFC5480}} and is therefore theoretically possible to use in PRKs and X.509 certificates used in (D)TLS but does not seems to be supported by implementations.

-#### SubjectPublicKeyInfo without point compression
+#### SubjectPublicKeyInfo Without Point Compression

 ~~~~~~~~~~~~~~~~~~~~~~~
 0x30 // Sequence